 Senate Bill 2 offers an alternate path to high school graduation for students who have completed certain requirements at their high school.
-In order to participate in SB2 ADP, students must have completed the 10th grade and successfully completed the following courses and all required tests associated with them (Most of the high school required courses may be taken under the dual enrollment program):
+In order to participate in SB2, students must have completed the 10th grade and successfully completed the following courses and all required tests associated with them (Most of the high school required courses may be taken under the dual enrollment program):

 After completion of these courses, students must then complete ONE of the following: